 It has some beautiful parts which include bone foot toggles for operating the shafts and a fine reed framed with what could be wood and horn.
 The carved wooden pulley system and shuttle were lovely as was the indigo-dyed cloth strips that had been sewn together.
 I used this as background for one of the pictures.
 It’s for sale…tempting!

-I got to work on the two demonstration warps that I had brought with me.
+I got to work on the two warps that I had brought with me.

 I have to say that I was happy to get this one off the loom as I do not care for it at all!
 I am going to use it to practice and learn some new sewing skills.
 Maybe I can shape it into some kind of interesting bag.

-This is the warp that I worked on demonstrating backstrap weaving at the Mannings’s annual Spinning Seminar last month.
+This is the warp that I wove while visiting at the Mannings’s annual Spinning Seminar last month.
 The pattern is one that I have woven many a time and observers’ reactions while I was weaving it inspired an addition to my FAQ pages…this new one being about following and ceasing to follow pattern charts.

 Next up was the piece on which I am weaving a Bhutanese design called “labyrinth”.
 I am weaving it using the two-heddle intermesh technique that I teach in my second book.

 The pattern is from David K Barker’s first book of Bhutanese designs.
 Look at my RESOURCES page to see how you can download this free book.
 I never plan these ”traveling” warps to actually be anything knowing that my weaving on them is generally so interrupted and disjointed.
 However, I got to sit and weave on this quite a lot at Janet’s and had it set up in a very similar way to the way I usually like to weave.
 I lodged the far loom bar behind clamps on a low book shelf and moved the books and magazines around so I could extend my legs within.
 The angle was just right for me.
 With a pillow added on the floor, I was right at home.